arjunkhetia/Node.Js-Express-Project/README.md

     host: 'localhost' // server host name
     path: '/users', // endpoint to check status
     port: '3000' // server port
-  }] // health check will be considered successful if the endpoint returns a 200 status code }));
+  }], // health check will be considered successful if the endpoint returns a 200 status code
+  ignoreStartsWith: '/admin' // ignore path starts with }));
 ```